yugabyte/yugabyte-db/docs/content/latest/api/ycql/ddl_create_role.md

 ---

 ## Synopsis
-The `CREATE ROLE` statement is used to create a new role that is used to authenticate into YQL and as a group of permissions used to restrict operations on the database objects.
+The `CREATE ROLE` statement is used to create a new role that is used to authenticate into YCQL and as a group of permissions used to restrict operations on the database objects.
+Note that users are specific roles that are login enabled.
+There is no explicit `CREATE USER` command in YCQL.

 This statment is enabled by setting the yb-tserver gflag [`use_cassandra_authentication`](../../../admin/yb-tserver/#config-flags) to `true`.